chris-yoon/egovframe-hands-on-guide/lecture-script-aop.md

 # AOP

-- I'm gonna show you how to set up your project to make sure AOP is working
+- I'm gonna show you how to set up a project to make sure AOP is working
 - Let's go back to the IDE

 ## Project